Harieo/Seasons/README.md

 This project is funded only by generous donations from users of the plugin and _all development for the project is volunteered_ by developers who donate their time **free of charge**.
-If you wish to contribute to the development of Seasons, consider donating on [Patreon](https://www.patreon.com/harieo) as it goes a long way!
+If you wish to contribute to the development of Seasons, consider donating on [GitHub Sponsors](https://github.com/sponsors/Harieo) as it goes a long way!

 If you are a Developer and wish to help maintain Seasons, you have the option of donating external Pull Requests or contacting me directly to be added as a maintainer.
 While the work is unpaid, we aim to have fun and you will be given credit for the work